NASCAR Craftsman Truck Series at Watkins Glen International: History

 The 2000 race saw championship leader and pole sitter Greg Biffle lead the final 13 laps to win his third consecutive race and fourth in the last five events, with Kurt Busch following to clinch a Roush Racing 1–2 finish.
 Sprague rebounded from an opening-lap spin that dropped him to 32nd to finish third, while Fellows finished fifth after starting last in a backup truck after his brake pedal failed during qualifying and caused him to miss the race in his original entry.

 The race was dropped from the schedule in 2001 due to scheduling conflicts as Watkins Glen officials had attempted to organize for a weekend close to July 4, but the lone available date on July 8 clashed with the Truck date at Kansas Speedway.
 As a result, the 2001 Truck Series calendar exclusively featured oval tracks.

-After a two-decade absence, the Watkins Glen race returned to the Truck schedule in 2021 as the 15th and final race before the NASCAR playoffs; it was also one of four road course events on the initial schedule, the most in series history.
+After a two-decade absence, Watkins Glen returned to the Truck schedule in 2021 as the 15th and final race before the Playoffs; it was also one of four road course events on the initial schedule, the most in series history.
 According to track president Michael Printup, the date became available as travel restrictions in response to the COVID-19 pandemic resulted in other tracks canceling their races.

 NASCAR revealed the race distances in January, with Watkins Glen's being 72 laps long and divided into stages of 20, 25, and 27 laps.
 United Rentals assumed title sponsorship for the race in July.
-Lightning and scheduling concerns related to the Xfinity race later in the day resulted in the United Rentals 176 being shortened to 61 laps, with United Rentals-sponsored driver Austin Hill being declared the winner as he was the leader at the time of the stoppage.
+Lightning and scheduling concerns related to the Xfinity race later in the day resulted in the United Rentals 176 being shortened to 61 laps, with Austin Hill being declared the winner as he was the leader at the time of the stoppage.

 Watkins Glen was dropped for a second time in 2022.
 Printup responded to the news by commenting, "Of course we want it back again, but we have to work with NASCAR and see if we can get it in the schedules."
-The track was once again be on the schedule for 2025, as the second to last race of the regular season.
-Mission Foods also took over naming rights to the race, the company also sponsors the NASCAR Xfinity Series race.
+The track was added again for 2025, as the second to last race of the regular season.
+Mission Foods also took over naming rights to the race, who also sponsors the O'Reilly race.

+In 2026, the race moved from August to May along with the Cup and O'Reilly Series races at Watkins Glen, and Bully Hill Vineyards, a winery located in the Finger Lakes area near the racetrack, returned as the title sponsor of the race, replacing Mission Foods.